John H. Tarlow

 He regularly acts as a mediator in construction disputes and is a member of the National Construction Panel of Arbitrators for the American Arbitration Association.

 Buzz is the only elected member of the American College of Construction Lawyers practicing in the state of Montana.
 Additionally, Buzz is an adjunct professor at Montana State University College of Engineering.

 He is the founder of the Montana State Bar Construction Law Section and the Montana Construction Law Institute (an annual construction law conference sponsored by the State Bar of Montana).
 He has also held a variety of national leadership positions in the American Bar Association Forum on Construction Law.

 Buzz has spoken at numerous state-wide and national construction law conferences.
-He is a 1985 graduate of the Boston University School of Law.

 University of Connecticut (B.A., cum laude, with distinction in Economics, 1981); Boston University (J.D., 1985)

 Vermont and U.S. District Court, District of Vermont, 1986 (inactive); Montana and U.S. District Court, District of Montana, 1989; U.S. Court of Appeals, Ninth Circuit, 1990